125 women, girls raped, whipped and clubbed in South Sudan

 The United Nations mission chief, David Shearer, said the “abhorrent” attacks were carried out by young men in military uniforms and civilian clothing.
 The U.N. has increased patrols in the area and launched an investigation while urging local authorities to hold the attackers accountable.

-South Sudan’s government was not immediately available for comment.
+South Sudan’s government was not immediately available to comment.

 The U.N.’s World Food Program said that while there was a distribution underway in Bentiu for displaced people, the women and girls weren’t due to receive food assistance until the following week.
 WFP said it was looking into whether it can move distribution sites closer to communities in the area.